apitable/apitable/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Question
+name: Question?
-about: Submit any question you curious.
+about: Submit any question about APITable you curious.
 title: 'question: Q&A...'
 labels: 'question'
 assignees: ''